You can enter

 This year the event has chipped timing so you will be directed to run under the finish gantry in order to record your time, following this you will be directed into Kennedy Park.
 After your details have been recorded, you will be directed to the goodie bag & finishers medal areas, where you must hand in your race number to receive your goodie bag & finishers medal.
 No Number – No goodie Bag or Finishers Medal!!
 There will be water provided free of charge in the finish area.

-The official results will be available online in the days following the race and they will also be published in a special souvenir picture special supplement in The Evening Echo, on Sat September 30th.
+The official results will be available online in the days following the race and they will also be published in a special souvenir picture special supplement in the Evening Echo.
+Date to be announced.

-No. Guide dogs may be used by visually impaired participants.
+Guide dogs and Assistance Dogs are allowed.
 All other dogs are prohibited for safety and insurance reasons.

-No. Buggies or strollers may not be used on the course, for safety and insurance reasons.
-There will be approx. 9,000 participants in this event, in a relatively confined space.
+No. Buggies or strollers may not be used on the course, for safety reasons